commonpike/kw.nl.processing.library-example/README.md

 Also remember, `color` is not a java type.
 Rewrite it to `int`.

-All this rewriting is done in the PDE by the //PDE Precompiler//, but now you’ll have to do it by hand.
+All this rewriting is done in the PDE by the _PDE Precompiler_, but now you’ll have to do it by hand.

 ## Publishing

-As mentioned under //folder structure// above, only these files are needed to get it to work:
+As mentioned under _folder structure_ above,
+only these files are needed to get it to work:

  - the folder `ExampleFooLibrary/library`